EviLuci/lab-report/README.md

 ### Folder Structure

 - **templates**: Contains DOC templates used for table creation in the report.
 - **testing**: Holds experimental functions and logic for feature enhancements and testing purposes.
-Not essential for primary automation.
+Only there for my reference, Not essential for primary automation.

 ## Known Issues